What Is RAG? Retrieval Augmented Generation for Beginners

 Question: [your question]

 Answer based ONLY on the context above.
-Cite sources.Step 3: Generate Answer with Citations
+Cite sources.Step 3: Generate With Citations

 The model reads the context, finds relevant information, and generates an answer that references specific parts of your documents.